 Hardware Removal for FBSS

-Man-made hardware are often used in spine surgery as a way to assist in healing or add support to the spine.
+Man-made hardware is often used in spine surgery as a way to assist in healing or add support to the spine.
 The type of hardware varies between surgical procedures, with smaller hardware like screws and rods to more advanced hardware like artificial discs.

 Although heavily researched, the use of hardware is not without its problems.
 The hardware can break down, dislodge, cause irritation, or simply not be the right choice for the body.
 No matter the issue, if the hardware leads to back pain, hardware removal surgery may be necessary to eliminate the problem.